 - University Honors Thesis—Students must complete a University Honors Thesis (with a residing committee of at least 3 faculty members) to graduate with Honors.
 The University Honors Thesis does not have to be credit-bearing for the student; signing up for Honors Thesis credits is optional.

 The Honors application requires a transcript, an original essay, and a letter of recommendation from a teacher.
 Students can apply after they’re already enrolled at AU, up until the first semester of their junior year.
 Current AU students entering the program should have at least a 3.5 GPA.
 Once in the program, students must maintain at least a 3.2 GPA.
-The Honors application can be found online at this link.

 Some basic facts: We have about 160 students in the program (about 8% of AU students); each incoming class admits between 35-50 new Honors students; the average SAT score for Honors students is around 1230 (Math + Verbal); retention for the program is around 93%.